ronreiter/interactive-tutorials/tutorials/learncs.org/en/Class Properties.md

 Calculated Properties
 ---------------------
-A property is not required to have a setter or a backing field.
+A property is not required to have a set accessor or a backing field.
 For example, we can use a property to represent a calculated value like this:

     public int Area {
-       get { return 0.5 * base * height; }
+       get { return SideLength * SideLength; }
     }

-However, a property without a setter cannot be assigned a value.
+However, a property without a set accessor cannot be assigned a value.
 For the `Area` property above, we could write `double volume = shape.Area * 5`, but we could not write `shape.Area = 3`.

 Default Properties
 ------------------
-Sometimes we might want to create a property with an empty getter and setter:
+Sometimes we might want to create a property with minimal get and set accessors:

     private string _type;
     public string Type {